 Española residents didn’t know about drinking water contamination for months.
 Thursday city officials issued a warning about high levels of nitrates in the city’s water that could be harmful to children and pregnant women and possibly fatal for infants.

 Public Health New Mexico’s May Ortega spoke with Austin Fisher who broke the story this week for the Rio Grande Sun.
 He says test results show contaminant levels are lower now than they were in the fall.

-Fisher: Right now it’s not clear where it came from, but on November 27th of last year, a city employee took a sample from the northeast side of the city that contained 10.8 milligrams per liter of nitrates.
+Fisher: Right now it’s not clear where it came from, but on November 27th of last year, a [state] employee took a sample from the northeast side of the city that contained 10.8 milligrams per liter of nitrates.

 KUNM: What kind of problems can arise if somebody drinks this water?